Harry Edward Greenwell: Murders

-On February 21, 1987, Greenwell sexually assaulted and shot 41-year-old Vicki Lucille Heath, a night clerk at the Super 8 Motel in Elizabethtown, Kentucky.
+On February 21, 1987, Greenwell sexually assaulted and shot 41-year-old Vicki Lucille Heath, at the Super 8 Motel in Elizabethtown, Kentucky.
 The motel lobby showed signs of a fight, with a telephone being uprooted from the wall.
-Her body was later found by the police behind a trash bin near the motel.
+Her body was later found by the police behind a trash dumpster in the parking lot of the motel.

 On March 3, 1989, Greenwell killed two hotel clerks along the I-65 corridor.
 24-year-old Margaret Mary "Peggy" Gill, a night auditor at the Merrillville, Indiana Days Inn, was sexually assaulted and shot twice in the head, and her body was dumped in a back hallway. $179 was taken from the motel.
 Four hours later, Greenwell sexually assaulted and shot 34-year-old Jeanne Gilbert, a part-time auditor at the Remington, Indiana Days Inn.
 Her body was found near the roadway, in the early morning by a passing motorist. $247 was taken from the motel.
 Greenwell shot both women with the same .22 caliber handgun.

 On January 2, 1990, Greenwell attacked a 21-year-old hotel clerk at the Columbus, Indiana Days Inn.
-The victim, who survived the attack, was working the night shift when Greenwall sexually assaulted, stabbed, and robbed her.
+The victim, who survived the attack, was working the night shift when Greenwell sexually assaulted, stabbed, and robbed her.
 She was able to describe her attacker and a composite drawing of the suspected was produced.
 DNA evidence linked the attack to the 1989 murders.

 In 1991, Greenwell sexually assaulted and stabbed another woman in Rochester, Minnesota.
 She survived and gave a similar description of the assailant, noting his flannel shirt and jeans, as well as bearing a lazy eye.
 This case was officially linked to the others via DNA analysis in 2013.
 It is the only known attack that occurred along Interstate 90.

 Investigation

 The murders were considered a cold case until 2008, when DNA from evidence was submitted.
 In 2010, the Kentucky State Police announced that DNA evidence linked the three murders and they were officially dealing with a serial killer.
-DNA also linked him to at least four cases in several states where female motel clerks working along the I-65 were sexually assaulted and robbed.
+DNA also linked him to at least four cases in several states where female motel clerks working along I-65 were sexually assaulted and robbed.
 The attacks, occurring between January and March, led police to believe that the killer was a seasonal worker.
 Elizabethtown police suspected the killer to be a truck driver or traveling salesman between the age of 55 and 65.

 Greenwell was identified as the killer through a DNA match with his close family member.
 Testing done by the Indiana State Police testing lab returned a match of 99.999% probability.
 The Indiana State Police announced the identification on April 5, 2022, and stated that they are investigating the "distinct possibility" of Greenwell being involved in other violent crimes in the Midwest.